MohamedHanii/Role_Permissions_Task/README.md

 # Role Management System

-A React TypeScript application for managing user roles and permissions with a clean, responsive UI.
+A React TypeScript application for managing user roles and permissions.

 ## Running the Project